-The Coefficient of Dispersion (COD) is a measure of the uniformity of the predicted assessed values for properties within this geographic area.
-Area 14 is more heterogeneous market areas and the COD threshold prescribed by the International Association of Assessing Officers should be no more than 15%.
-The resulting COD meets or exceeds the industry assessment standards.
+Coefficient of Dispersion (COD) is a measure of the uniformity of the predicted assessed values for properties within this geographic area.
+Areas 36, 72, and 93 are more heterogeneous market areas and the COD threshold prescribed by the International Association of Assessing Officers should be no more than 15%.
+The resulting COD meets or exceeds the industry assessment standards and have improved since the previous year.

 The International Association of Assessing Officers recommends a range of 0.90 to 1.10.
-The resulting assessment level meets or exceeds the industry assessment standards and has improved since the previous year.
+The resulting assessment level meets or exceeds the industry assessment standards and have improved since the previous year.

-Area 14 Annual Update Ratio Study Report
+Area Error!
+Reference source not found.
+Annual Update Ratio Study

+Report